jwoos/frotz-js/README.md

 ### To Do
 The following are listed in the order in which they will most likely be done

+- replace execFile with promise
+	- chain the whole thing
+- implement errors and promise failure handling
-- Incorporate Q
+	- line 178
-	- In place of typical Node callbacks
-	- Instead of `setTimeout`
-		- this essentially comes down to having a callback to implement it on
+- static method to delete save file
 - Full test coverage
 - Make arguments into object rather than positional
 - Check if variable directories work